 This winery offers a luxurious and well lighted interior alcove for tastings (one of our pet peeves is always caves with bad lighting – one will not find that here), as well as a beautiful space on an outdoor terrace overlooking much of the central to southern part of the valley including the San Francisco skyline seen in the distance on an exceptionally clear day.
 An upper outdoor space can also be used for tastings and offers expansive vistas of the southern part of Napa Valley.
 INNOVATUS Wines are available for tastings at the Caves at Soda Canyon and are hosted private for your party.

-Cecil and Jeanie truly understand how the slowness of combining and enjoying excellent conversation, food and wine bring people together in a beautiful way.
-Cecil typically hosts private tastings; friendships are often created from these visits and an initial visit often leads to additional visits when clients are in Napa Valley.
+Cecil understand how the slowness of combining and enjoying excellent conversation, food and wine bring people together in a beautiful way.
+She typically hosts private tastings; friendships are often created from these visits and an initial visit often leads to additional visits when clients are in Napa Valley.

 Total production each year of INNOVATUS wines is slightly more than 2000 cases.
 For more information, to purchase wines or to reserve a tasting, visit: www.innovatuswine.com